diegobit/aranet4-mcp-server/README.md

 ## Dockerfile

 Dockerfile is available.
-Remember to pass env variables.
-Check `config.yaml`.
+Remember to pass env variables or update `config.yaml`.

 ## List of tools